-4. Plaintiff DreamWorks Animation LLC is an American animation studio recognized worldwide as a leader in quality family entertainment.
+4. Plaintiffs DreamWorks, LLC and DreamWorks Animation LLC are American studios recognized worldwide as leaders in quality family entertainment.

-5. Plaintiff has produced several of the highest-grossing animated films of all time and Plaintiff's famous film franchises include DreamWorks Shrek, DreamWorks Trolls, and DreamWorks How to Train Your Dragon (collectively, the "DreamWorks Franchises").
+5. Plaintiffs have produced several of the highest-grossing animated films of all time and Plaintiffs' famous film franchises include DreamWorks Shrek, DreamWorks Trolls, and DreamWorks Spirit (collectively, the "DreamWorks Franchises").